• Current students

 Third party providers of information

-We may obtain personal data relating to you indirectly, such as where your employer provides your contact details to us in connection with our business.
-The person providing the information will in the ordinary course be asked to warrant that it will only do so in accordance with applicable data protection laws, and that it will ensure that before doing so, you are made aware of the fact that we will hold information relating to you and that we may use it for any of the purposes set out in this statement, and where necessary that it will obtain consent to our use of the information.
+The Institute may obtain personal data relating to the data subject indirectly, such as where their employer provides their contact details to the Institute in connection with its business.
+The person providing the information will in the ordinary course be asked to warrant that it will only do so in accordance with applicable data protection laws, and that it will ensure that before doing so, the data subject is made aware of the fact that the Institute will hold information relating to the data subject and that it may use it for any of the purposes set out in this statement, and where necessary that it will obtain consent to use the information.

-In certain circumstances, such as where a complaint is made against a member, we have an obligation to act based on the information which is provided to us.
+In certain circumstances, such as where a complaint is made against a member, the Institute have an obligation to act based on the information which is provided.

-In any case where we share personal data with a third party data controller (including, as appropriate, other regulatory and oversight bodies), the use by that third party of the personal data will be subject to the third party’s own privacy policies.
+In any case where the Institute share personal data with a third-party data controller (including, as appropriate, other regulatory and oversight bodies), the use by that third party of the personal data will be subject to the third party’s own privacy policies.

 Updates to personal data

-We will use reasonable efforts to keep personal data up to date.
-However, you will need to notify us without delay in the event of any change in your personal or business circumstances, so that we can keep the personal data up to date.
+Reasonable efforts will be made to keep personal data up to date.
+However, data subjects will need to notify without delay in the event of any change in personal or business circumstances, so that the Institute can keep the personal data up to date.

 Retention of personal data

-We are obliged to retain certain information to ensure accuracy, to help maintain quality of service, for legal and regulatory purposes, and for legitimate business purposes.
+The Institute are obliged to retain certain information to ensure accuracy, meet legal and regulatory obligations, and for legitimate business purposes.

-Information will be retained for no longer than is necessary for the purpose for which it was obtained by us, or as required or permitted for legal and regulatory purposes (including disciplinary procedures), and for legitimate business purposes.
-In general, we (or our service providers on our behalf) will hold this information for a period of seven years after you cease to interact with us, unless we are obliged to hold it for a longer period under law or applicable regulations.
-In certain circumstances, where required by law or applicable regulations or where the Institute deems it necessary for our legitimate business, regulatory and/or disciplinary purposes, we may hold the data for a longer or shorter period.
+Information will be retained for no longer than is necessary for the purpose for which it was obtained by the Institute, or as required or permitted for legal and regulatory purposes (including disciplinary procedures), and for legitimate business purposes.
+In general, the Institute (or its service providers) In most cases this is seven years after a data subject ceases to interact with the Institute, unless obliged to hold it for a longer period under law or applicable regulations.
+In certain circumstances, where required by law or applicable regulations or where the Institute deems it necessary for the Institute’s legitimate business, regulatory and/or disciplinary purposes, hold may be held for a longer or shorter period.

 Exam scripts will only be retained for the period during which an appeal may be lodged plus one month, or if an appeal is lodged, for a month after the end of the appeal process.
 There is no appeal period for interim assessments therefore the interim assessment scripts are retained for one month after the relevant results are published.